bwqr/testbed/README.md

 ### Testbed API
 Testbed API provides set of functions to user in order to interact with Nanonetworking Testbed.
 It is placed inside the [experiment](https://github.com/nanonetworking/kr-testbed-api/tree/master/experiment)

+### Testbed Transmitter Device
+This is an arduino project, it is placed in the [testbed/transmitter](https://github.com/nanonetworking/kr-testbed-api/tree/master/testbed/transmitter) directory

 ## Running the project

-Checkout [frontend](https://github.com/nanonetworking/kr-testbed-api/tree/master/frontend) and [backend](https://github.com/nanonetworking/kr-testbed-api/tree/master/backend) pages for more information about running the project.
+Checkout [frontend](https://github.com/nanonetworking/kr-testbed-api/tree/master/frontend), [experiment](https://github.com/nanonetworking/kr-testbed-api/tree/master/experiment) and [backend](https://github.com/nanonetworking/kr-testbed-api/tree/master/backend) pages for more information about running the project.